vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/site-recovery-manager/Set-SrmService.md

 Set-SrmService -serviceId srm -state stop
 ```

-This example stops the hms service on the Site Recovery Manager appliance
+This example stops the hms service on the Site Recovery Manager appliance.

 ### Example 2